The Fear of Cockroaches: Katsaridaphobia

 Understanding Katsaridaphobia

-Katsaridaphobia is a specific phobia characterised by an overwhelming fear of cockroaches.
-While can be common to feel uneasy around these insects, individuals with katsaridaphobia experience extreme anxiety that can interfere with their quality of life in drastic ways.
+Katsaridaphobia is a specific phobia marked by an overwhelming fear of cockroaches.
+While it is common to feel uneasy around insects, a phobia creates a much stronger response.

 Symptoms of Katsaridaphobia

-People with katsaridaphobia may experience a range of emotional, cognitive, and physical symptoms when encountering cockroaches or even thinking about them:
+People with katsaridaphobia may experience emotional, physical, and mental symptoms.
+These can appear during an encounter or even when thinking about cockroaches.

 Causes of Katsaridaphobia